 Zach Pierson – Year ‘Round staff – Zach grew up at La Junta, starting when he was but a Wrangler.
 He attends Schreiner University during the mornings, and helps out after lunch with Outdoor Education, Staff Support and general logistics!
 During the Summer, Zach heads up our Riding Program.

-Each summer La Junta hires over 60 of America’s finest young people as Cabin Counselors and Activity Instructors.
+Each summer La Junta endeavors to hire over 60 of America’s finest young people as Cabin Counselors and Activity Instructors.
 All of La Junta’s counselor staff live in the cabins with the boys and teach an activity during the day.
 Our summer staff is comprised mostly of college-aged youth, past honor campers and recent graduates of La Junta’s innovative and thorough Counselor in Training program.

 Many of La Junta’s counselor staff have more than 10 years of camp experience, thus helping us maintain important traditions and allowing us to build on previous successes.
 As campers return for multiple summers, they can expect to see many familiar faces as La Junta traditionally boasts a 60% staff return rate – very high when you consider college graduation and similar factors.